DHmeduni/VNTRPipeline/README.md

 -v            MUC1 or ACAN, (motif seqs and additional parameters are alredy set, shown in https://github.com/DHmeduni/VNTRPipeline/blob/main/VNTR_Pipeline/scripts/lib/vntr_variables.cfg)

-#For other VNTRs/motifs, instead of -v, following additional options have to be set
+#For other VNTRs/motifs, instead of -v, following additional options have to be set when executing VNTR_pipeline.
+These variables can be committed to the configuration file by adding the option -c {VNTR NAME}:
-when executing VNTR_pipeline, usage:

 VNTR_BOUNDARY_SEQUENCE_LEFT    Sequence at beginning of VNTR (will be used to cut out the VNTR, one mismatch allowed) VNTR_BOUNDARY_SEQUENCE_RIGHT   Sequence at end of VNTR (will be used to cut out the VNTR, one mismatch allowed) VNTR_ASSEMBLY_SIZE             Approximate size of VNTR (e.g.: 500, 1k, 3k, 10k,), used for PCR data